jimc101/opec-tools/README.md

 # If a class inherits from no other base classes, explicitly inherit from object.
 This also applies to nested classes.
 # As to naming conventions, generally Java conventions apply
 # Function names should be lowercase, underscore separated
-# Names of functions considered private shall start with two underscores
+# Names of members considered private shall start with two underscores
 # Use lambda expressions only for one-liners (else: hard to read and to debug)
 # Use properties for accessing or setting data where you would normally have used simple, lightweight accessor or setter methods
 # Avoid fancy features such as metaclasses, access to bytecode, on-the-fly compilation, dynamic inheritance, object reparenting, import hacks, reflection, modification of system internals as far as possible